ππ» Hi, Iβm Leonardo Lavagna

 About

-This is my personal website where I share my research and other work-related activities.
+This is my personal website where I share my research and other work-related activities: from my CV to my publications and talks as well as news or updates.
 This website is associated to technical blog lavagnaleo.wordpress.com and to the italian non-technical blog geometrino.wordpress.com.

 Contacts

-You can reach me at leonardo.lavagna@uniroma1.it or in person (please take an appointment via e-mail first!) in via Eudossiana 18 Building B first floor room 111.
+You can reach me at leonardo.lavagna@uniroma1.it or in person (please take an appointment via e-mail first!) in via Eudossiana 18 Building B first floor room 110 (if Iβm not there try room 111).

 Collaborations